BaptisteHudyma/Lamp-Da/src/system/README.md

 - utils: General functions and constants that everybody needs
     - colorspace.h: contain color space transition classes.
 Execution of those can be quite heavy for a microcontroler, beware !
     - constants.h: global constants used all around the program
+    - serial.h: handle serial communication.
+Location of the CLI capabilities
     - utils.h: useful functions to make colors